ubsuny/23-Homework3G4/FinalDocumentation.md

 numbers = [1, 2, 3, 4, 5]
 squared = list(map(lambda x: x**2, numbers))
 print(squared)  # Output: [1, 4, 9, 16, 25]

+**Generator function**
+In Python, a generator function is a special type of function that allows you to iterate over a potentially large sequence of values without generating and storing them all in memory at once.
+Instead of using the return keyword to return a single result, a generator function uses the yield keyword to yield a series of values one at a time.

+my_generator = (x for x in range(1, 4))
+for value in my_generator:
+print(value)